PetteriMoilanen/langchain-academy-langgraph/README.md

 - I've installed **langgraph-cli[inmem]** in the virtual environment, so I can use [LangGraph Studio](https://langchain-ai.github.io/langgraph/concepts/langgraph_studio/).
 See also [How to connect a local agent to LangGraph Studio](https://langchain-ai.github.io/langgraph/how-tos/local-studio/).
 - All usage of OpenAI has been replaced with free alternatives (or will be as I progress in the course).
 - GitHub Secrets are used for storing the API keys.
+- I've removed the LangSmith parts.
+LangChain Academy has a separate course for it.

 ## Introduction